danielfm/prometheus-for-developers/README.md

 You can use the graph controls to zoom into a specific region.

+This first query is very simple as it only plots the value of the `process_resident_memory_bytes` gauge as time passes, and as you might have guessed, that query displays the resident memory usage for each target, in bytes.

 Since our setup uses a 5-second scrape interval, Prometheus will hit the `/metrics` endpoint of our targets every 5 seconds to fetch the current metrics and store those data points sequentially, indexed by timestamp.